opdavies/oliverdavies.uk/source/_posts/2014-11-20-using-remote-files-when-developing-locally-stage-file-proxy-module.md

 {% endblock %}

 {% block content %}
-Download the [Stage File Proxy](https://www.drupal.org/project/stage_file_proxy) module from Drupal.org and enable it on your site.

 As this module is only going to be needed on pre-production sites, it would be better to configure this within your settings.php or settings.local.php file.
 We do this using the `$conf` array which removes the need to configure the module through the UI and store the values in the database.

 ```language-php